 - Secure access, limited only to building residents

 - Professional staff available 24-hours a day, seven days a week

 UMass Amherst requires full-time freshmen to live on campus.
 Transfer students with fewer than 27 transferable semester credits are also required to live on campus.
 Transfer sophomores and juniors may choose to live either on-campus of off-campus.
-Transfer students are guaranteed housing.
+Transfer students who apply on-time are guaranteed housing.
 (Exception: Family housing is not guaranteed, since spaces are limited.)

 For information about exceptions to the residency requirement, see Residency Requirement.